Posted on 03/05/2017 by David

 In a clever two-pronged attack - from Chester on one one side and Carmarthen on the other - Edward captured Conwy in 1283.
 Seeing the strategic importance of a riverside stronghold, he abandoned the hilltop Deganwy Castle and chose to build a castle across the River Conwy (an unofficial border between the Welsh and English) deep in Welsh territory.
 The message sent by such a move was one of colonialism and subjugation.
 Edward and the English were here to stay.

 With Edward's trusted engineer, James of St George, at the helm the castle was completed in just 7 years with no expense spared.
-It was one of a string of fortresses built across North Wales as part of Edward's infamous Ring of Steel.
+It was one of a string of fortresses built across North Wales as part of Edward's infamous Ring of Iron.

 The Ring of Steel was meant to intimidate and terrify the conquered Welsh but, for many patriotic warriors, the castles had the reverse effect.
 From 1400, a rebellion led by exiled prince Owain Glyndwr involved a surprise attack on Conwy.